kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 * kubectl should default to server-side validation against servers that support it.
-* kubectl should provide the ability for a user to request no validation, warning only validation, or client-side validation (while it is still supported) instead of strict server-side validation on a per-request basis.
+* kubectl should provide the ability for a user to request no validation, or warning only validation, instead of strict server-side validation on a per-request basis.

 ### Non-Goals